jaydee-io/jaydee-io.github.io/_posts/2018-07-20-resource-owning-1.md

 * Next (line 8), we cleanup the current buffer by freeing `data`.
 * Finally (lines 11 to 15), we copy the passed buffer, like we did in the copy constructor.

-Obviously, don't forget to return a reference to the current buffer in order to allow usage like `Buffer a, b, c; a = b = c`.
+Obviously, don't forget to return a reference to the current buffer in order to allow usage like:
+{% highlight C++ linenos %}
+Buffer a, b, c;
+a = b = c;
+{% endhighlight %}

 This implementation raises some remarks.
 First, self assignment is very very rare, so the test on line 4 will be false most of the time.
 Executing useless code 99.99% of the time isn't very pleasant.
-And secondly, the rest of the code is a duplication of destructor and copy constructor, which violates the [Don't Repeat Yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle.
+Secondly, the rest of the code is a duplication of destructor and copy constructor, which violates the [Don't Repeat Yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle.
+And last, but not least, what about exception safety ?
+What will happen if we get out of memory and the `new` operator raises an `std::bad_alloc` ? `data` will be a dangling pointer, our `Buffer` will go into an invalid state and accessing it may result in surprising behavior.

 But don't worry, we will fix that in the next part of the series: "_Resource owning - Part 2 : Rule of five_".